xXleowXx/gitlab-charts/doc/charts/registry/index.md

 ### Redis cache Secret

-The Redis cache Secret is used when `global.redis.password.enabled` is set to `true`.
+The Redis cache Secret is used when `global.redis.auth.enabled` is set to `true`.

 When the `shared-secrets` feature is enabled, the `gitlab-redis-secret` secret object is automatically created if not provided.